Hunter Henry Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 - Henry has seen the ball thrown his way three times in the red zone this season, 13.0% of his team's 23 red zone pass attempts.

-- The Patriots have thrown the football in 63.8% of their plays from scrimmage this year while staying on the ground 36.2% of the time.
-This offensive attack ranks 26th in the NFL in points scored.
+- The Patriots have run 63.8% passing plays and 36.2% rushing plays this season.
+They rank 26th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Henry's matchup with the Cowboys.